 We adopt a cross-curricular focus to promoting good literacy amongst our pupils and staff.
 We believe that promoting literacy is a whole academy responsibility and not just that of the English department.
 We also invite you to join us in developing your son’s literacy at home.

 Reading and literacy skills are the key to learning and pleasure.
 They open doors and allow our students to access all aspects of the curriculum, whilst improving oracy, communication and problem-solving skills.

 At the start of the school day, every student and member of staff will stop what they are doing and read for 20 minutes.
 It's called Drop Everything and Read time.

 “For a few minutes after tutor time the whole Academy, staff as well as students, will drop everything and read to encourage reading for pleasure,” said Principal Chris Everitt, who has also created a new Student Reading Zone (pictured).

-Senior staff read aloud
+Senior staff read with students

 “I want the senior leadership team to be role models when it comes to reading,” says Mr Everitt.
-“That’s why we’ve started a system where the senior team, including me, goes into tutor groups regularly to read to the boys for 20 minutes.”
+“That’s why we’ve started a system where the senior team, including me, goes into tutor groups regularly to read with the boys for 20 minutes.”

 A student from Year 7 explains why he likes the sessions.
 “I like that everyone is listening to the story and I like the way we all read together, including the teachers.
 We don’t just read the book, we asks questions about the characters and what we think is going to happen as well.”